Govt to tackle illegal mining by expanding community mining scheme

 The Minister and his entourage earlier visited the AngloGold Ashanti mines in Obuasi to also assess their operations.

-He assured management of government’s resolve to support them build sustainable and environmentally friendly mining.
+He assured management of government’s resolve to support them build a sustainable and environmental friendly mining.